 Mark Doumba is an entrepreneur, investor, and development economist.

-Mark has an investment banking, private equity and venture capital investment background.
-He has direct experience investing and operating businesses in Africa, the Middle East, and Asia.
+Mark has an investment banking (M&A), private equity and venture capital investment background.
+He has direct experience investing in and operating businesses in Africa, the Middle East, and Asia in sectors such as: telecommunications, banking, healthcare, and logistics.

-Mark earned a Bachelor's degree in finance from the George Washington University; an Msc Management from the London School of Economics (LSE), and an MPA from Harvard University.
+Mark earned a bachelor’s degree in finance from the George Washington University; a Master of Science (Msc) in Management from the London School of Economics (LSE), and a Master’s in public administration (MPA) from Harvard Kennedy School.
+In 2016, He was named by Forbes as one of Africa’s most promising entrepreneurs.

 He is also a co-founder of Saiha Software Technologies Private Limited—a private technology and design company based in Cochin (India).